Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Amazon will tell you how long it will take for your changes to appear.
 Typically, you’ll see your changes right away within Author Central, but your changes will appear on your book’s detail page in 3 to 5 days (often sooner).

-Can’t add editorial reviews / editorial review not displaying?
+Can’t add editorial reviews / editorial reviews are not displaying?

 If you need to request a correction to a review that you can’t edit on Author Central, click on request a correction and follow the changes.